Last Updated on November 15, 2022 by Maryam Siddiqui

 The D7 visa allows the applicant to obtain the Residence Permit once in Portugal.

 Also, after residing in Portugal for 5 years, its holder may apply for the Permanent Residence Permit and Portuguese nationality.

 Requirements for the D7 Visa

 To obtain the D7 Visa, it will be necessary to present some information and documents to the Portuguese Consulate.

 Among the documents, proof of passive income is one of the most important.

-Check below some of the mandatory documents to apply for the D7 Visa:
+Check out some of the mandatory documents you need to apply for the D7 Visa: